Physician construction loans can help you build your dream home without saving for a 20% down payment.

 No, physician loans are not the same as conventional loans because physician loans are specifically designed for medical professionals and borrowers with eligible degrees.
 Conventional loans are open to the general public.

-Yes, construction loans can be difficult because they are considered riskier for the lender.
+Yes, construction loans can be more difficult to get because they are considered riskier for the lender.
 Construction loans are difficult partly because the costs to build are harder to estimate, and it’s challenging to appraise an asset that doesn’t yet exist.

 As such, it can be harder to qualify for a construction loan than a traditional mortgage.
 Any good loan officer will work with you to help you qualify for a loan that meets your budget and goals for your financial future, so even if you’re not in a position to qualify now, you can take steps to increase your approval odds.